IS2-Class-Connect/classconnect-gateway-service/README.md

 ## Use
 The gateway will reroute the client to the specified service.
 For example `GET /users/<uuid>` will call the user-service with `GET /<uuid>`.

+## Firebase Auth
+For this to work there must be a service account key in `src/firebase/` where the file is called `firebase-admin.json`.

 ## Endpoints
 - `/users`
 - `/education`